oracle-livelabs/apex/ai-interactive-report-lab/introduction/introduction.md

 ## Uninstall the Application and Data Model

-After completing the workshop, follow these steps to remove the application and data model from your workspace.
+After completing the workshop, follow these steps to remove the application and data model from your Workspace.

 1. To delete the application, open the application from **App Builder**.
-On the application home page, under **Tasks** on the right side, select **Delete Application** and follow the delete wizard.
+On the Application home page, under **Tasks** on the right side, select **Delete Application** and follow the delete wizard.

 2. To remove the SCM data model and all associated database objects, download and run the [04\_SCM\_INV\_WMS\_UNINSTALL.sql](./files/04_SCM_INV_WMS_UNINSTALL.sql) script from **SQL Workshop > SQL Scripts**.
 This drops all tables, views, procedures, and indexes with the `SCM_` prefix.